taitulism/Bootstruct/README.md

 www      ──>  io.params = [whatever]
 ```

+**IMPORTANT NOTE:** Bootstruct uses the first item to find the target-controller.
+Don't manipulate this array unless you know what you're doing (`.push`ing and `.pop`ing your own items is cool.
+Changing the existing items could cause a mess).

-Now, before we get to know Bootstruct's reserved names and how/when to use them, let's see how to init Bootstruct.
+Now, just before we get to know Bootstruct's reserved names, let's see how to init Bootstruct.